 The reality is that a modern grindadráp is little more than a community sport…

 Arguments for continuing such a needless and inhumane hunt to maintain a Faroese sense of ‘cultural history’ are ridiculous.
 Previous claims that the Faroese also think they need to “maintain the killing of hundreds of pilot whales each year to maintain community cohesion” are astonishing.
 If this is really the case, then the Faroe Islands government need to take a hard look at what is wrong in its communities.
 If we all used such excuses to continue ‘old traditions’, then many other ancient barbaric practices would still be happening today.
-The last similar drive hunts of small cetaceans that took place in the North Atlantic region were in Shetland (Scotland), but those drive hunts ended around 98 years ago.
+The last similar drive hunts of small cetaceans that took place in the UK were in Shetland, Scotland - But those drive hunts ended a century ago.

-Despite some inaccurate claims in newspapers in recent years, the Faroese do not depend on pilot whale and dolphin meat to survive through their ’harsh winter months’ which are actually mild.
+Despite some inaccurate claims in newspapers in recent years, the Faroese do not depend on pilot whale and dolphin meat to survive.
 The Faroe Islands is only 230 or so miles from mainland Scotland and is supplied by sea and air with products from all over the world.
-In fact, there are one or two supermarket stores in almost every Faroese town of a thousand people or more.
+In the Miklagarður store in the SMS centre (Tórshavn) which opened in 1977 you can get almost anything including python, zebra, crocodile, buffalo as well as Norwegian minke whale and Faroese pilot whale (minus any contamination warnings of course).
+In fact, there are one or two stores in almost every Faroese town of a thousand people or more.
 Midvagur for example has 2 different stores serving only 1080 people, with another store serving just 800 people in adjoining Sandavágur.

-Despite claims by some Faroese journalists and bloggers - the grindadráp is not designated as sustainable under ASCOBANS (Agreement on the Conservation of Small Cetaceans in the Baltic, North East Atlantic, Irish and North Seas) due to both the lack of accurate pilot-whale population data, and the ocean areas covered by the treaty in regards to Appendix II species.
-The grindadráp has also not been declared “sustainable” by the CMS (Conservation of Migratory Species of Wild Animals) either, for the same reasons.
+Faroese pilot whale hunts are NOT designated ‘sustainable’ under ASCOBANS due both to lack of accurate pilot whale population data and the ocean areas covered by the treaty in regard to Appendix II species.
+The grindadrap has not been declared 'sustainable' by the CMS for the same reasons.

 The grindadráp a barbaric relic of a bygone age.
 A needless hunt of hundreds of pilot whales and dolphins which should have ended a century ago…